MomenGit/Robo-Tech-Training/ros_task/ros2_ws/src/README.md

 #### Libraries Used

 1. **ROS2 (rclpy)** - Robotics middleware for communication
+2. **PyGame** - For joystick input
-2. **Standard Python libraries** - No external dependencies for core functionality
+3. **Standard Python libraries** - No external dependencies for core functionality

 #### Design Choices

-1. **Strategy Pattern** - For interchangeable smoothing algorithms
-2. **Observer Pattern** - ROS2 pub/sub naturally implements this
+1. **Observer Pattern** - ROS2 pub/sub naturally implements this
-3. **Single Responsibility** - Each class has a clear, focused purpose
+2. **Single Responsibility** - Each class has a clear, focused purpose
-4. **Open/Closed Principle** - Easy to extend with new smoothing strategies
+3. **Open/Closed Principle** - Easy to extend with new sensors
-5. **Dependency Inversion** - Easy to inject the smoothing startegy into navigation
+4. **Dependency Inversion Principle** - Easy to inject the names of sensor topics into the validator or inject the sensors themselves
+5. **Liskov Substitution Principle** - Easy to substitute SensorNode with different types of sensors (eg. UltraSonicSensorNode, InfraredSensorNode...)
+6. **Interface Segregation Principle** - Having the IPublisher interface to implement the publish_msg functionality

 ## ROV Control System